cortex-js/cortexjs.io/docs/compute-engine/87-reference-functions.md

 // ➔ 8
 ```

-The first argument of `Apply` is an anonymous function, either as an
+The first argument of `Apply` is a function literal.
-identifier, or as a `["Function"]` expression.
 The rest of the arguments are the
-arguments of the anonymous function.
+arguments of the function literal.

 ## Operating on Functions